ryancdickson/crp-staging/content/apply-for-inclusion.md

 Root CA certificates approved for distribution will be added to the Chrome Root Store on approximately, but not limited to, a quarterly basis.
 However, the Chrome Root Program offers no guarantees related to the timeliness of CA certificate distribution.

-CA Owners should not anticipate receiving application coaching beyond what is specified on this page and the Chrome Root Program Policy.
-CA Owners may seek clarification on Chrome Root Program policies or processes, and members of the Chrome Root Program will respond in a timely manner.
+The burden of proof rests entirely on the applicant to proactively and unequivocally demonstrate their qualifications.
+While the Chrome Root Program will clarify policy, it does not provide consultative coaching on application materials.

 ### Inclusion Rejection

 The Chrome Root Program will reject inclusion requests where an applicant does not meet the minimum requirements defined by the Chrome Root Program [Policy](index) or the application is deemed incomplete or inaccurate.

-The Chrome Root Program may reject requests for inclusion into the Chrome Root Store as deemed appropriate, and is not obligated to justify any inclusion decision.
+While the Chrome Root Program will communicate the basis for its decision, all inclusion determinations are made at its sole discretion and are final.

 Illustrative factors for application rejection may include:

-* a failure to demonstrate broad value for Chrome users and why the benefits of inclusion outweigh the risks to user safety and privacy.
+* A failure to demonstrate broad value for Chrome users and why the benefits of inclusion outweigh the risks to user safety and privacy.
-* The CA Owner only satisfies the minimum requirements without demonstrating transformative value to the ecosystem.
+* The CA Owner only satisfies the minimum requirements without demonstrating the deep, long-term commitment to a 'security-first' culture and practices** described above.
 * The CA Owner's issuance practices are limited exclusively to existing customers or subscribers of its other business offerings, thereby not providing broad value to the general internet ecosystem.
 * The CA Owner's issuance is limited to a narrow range of domains (e.g., specific TLDs or organizational domains) rather than providing broad applicability across the internet.
 * A corresponding Public Key Infrastructure (PKI) certificate hierarchy where leaf certificates are not primarily intended to be used for server authentication facilitating a secure connection between a web browser and a corresponding website (e.g., client authentication certificates, Internet of Things (IoT) device certificates, smart cities, transportation, medical devices, etc.).